 ![]() | Trace the history of this fascinating area of Thames waterfront.
 Discover its sinister past from Execution Dock to the opium dens of Limehouse.
 Enjoy spectacular riverside views, walk down cobbled streets lined with 19th century warehouses converted into exclusive apartments and hear about the time when these streets were bustling with activity during the heydays of the docks.
 Finally there is the Prospect of Whitby - London's oldest pub. |

 ![]() | Follow the footsteps of Chaucer's pilgrims and William Shakespeare to the ancient entertainment district of the City.
 Visit a 17th Century galleried Inn near where the Canterbury Tales began.
 Discover the sites and remains of ancient prisons, brothels, Elizabethan theatres and the famous medieval inhabited London Bridge.
-We also have a guided tour inside Southwark Cathedral which predates even Westminster Abbey.
 We end up by the Globe Theatre and the newly opened Tate Modern on Bankside.
 Both provide refreshments and are well worth visiting. |

 ![]() | The Bloomsbury set were described as 'people who lived in squares and loved in triangles'.
 Stroll through the Georgian Squares of Bloomsbury and Fitzrovia to see the homes where writers lived, worked and loved.
 Virginia Woolf, George Bernard Shaw, Dylan Thomas and friends request the pleasure of your company. |